Antimalarial medication is used to prevent and treat malaria.

 - recommendations – not suitable for pregnant or breastfeeding women, children under the age of 12 (because of the risk of permanent tooth discolouration), people who are sensitive to tetracycline antibiotics, or people with liver problems.

-- Possible side effects – sunburn due to light sensitivity, stomach upset, heartburn and thrush.
+- possible side effects – stomach upset, heartburn, thrush, and sunburn as a result of light sensitivity.
 It should always be taken with food, preferably when standing or sitting.

-- Other factors – if you take doxycycline for acne, it will also provide protection against malaria as long as you are taking an adequate dose (ask your GP).
-Doxycycline is relatively cheap.
+- other factors – it is relatively cheap.
+If you take doxycycline for acne, it will also provide protection against malaria as long as you're taking an adequate dose.
+Ask your GP.

 Mefloquine (also known as Lariam)

 - dosage – the adult dose is one tablet weekly.
-Child dosage is also once a week but the amount will depend on the child’s weight.
-It should be started three weeks before you travel, taken all the time you are in a risk area and for four weeks after you get back.
+Child dosage is also once a week, but the amount will depend on their weight.
+It should be started three weeks before you travel and taken all the time you're in a risk area, and for four weeks after you get back.

-- Recommendations – it is not recommended if you have epilepsy, seizures, depression or other mental health problems, or if a close relative has any of these conditions.
+- recommendations – it's not recommended if you have epilepsy, seizures, depression or other mental health problems, or if a close relative has any of these conditions.
 It's not usually recommended for people with severe heart or liver problems.

-- Possible side effects – dizziness, headache, sleep disturbances (insomnia and vivid dreams) and psychiatric reactions (anxiety, depression, panic attacks and hallucinations).
-It is very important to tell your doctor about any previous mental health problems, including mild depression.
-Do not take this medication if you have a seizure disorder.
+- possible side effects – dizziness, headache, sleep disturbances (insomnia and vivid dreams) and psychiatric reactions (anxiety, depression, panic attacks and hallucinations).
+It's very important to tell your doctor about any previous mental health problems, including mild depression.
+Don't take this medication if you have a seizure disorder.

-- Other factors – if you have not taken mefloquine before, it is recommended that you do a three-week trial before you travel to see whether you develop any side effects.
+- other factors – if you haven't taken mefloquine before, it's recommended you do a three-week trial before you travel to see whether you develop any side effects.

 Chloroquine and proguanil

-A combination of antimalarial medications called chloroquine and proguanil is also available, although these medications are rarely recommended nowadays because they are largely ineffective against the most common (particularly in Africa) and dangerous type of malaria parasite called Plasmodium falciparum.
+A combination of antimalarial medications called chloroquine and proguanil is also available, although these are rarely recommended nowadays because they're largely ineffective against the most common and dangerous type of malaria parasite, Plasmodium falciparum.

 However, chloroquine and proguanil may occasionally be recommended for certain destinations where the Plasmodium falciparum parasite is less common than other types, such as India and Sri Lanka.